 EDA Research Reports

-This paper starts by defining economic development and then considers the role of government, arguing that public policy should focus on building capacities that are beyond the ability of the market to provide.
-This shifts the debate towards a neutral role of government as a builder of capacities that enable economic agents, individuals, firms or communities to realize their potential.
+This research report discusses how to understand, measure, and analyze economic development.
+It begins by defining economic development and then considers the role of government, arguing that public policy should focus on building capacities that are beyond the ability of the market to provide.

-The reports provide the results of field-based research that will permit expanded and more robust measures of capacity building for innovation-based firms, technical assistance providers, and start-ups.
+These program evaluations provide the results of field-based research that will produce expanded and more robust measures of capacity building for innovation-based firms, technical assistance providers, and start-ups.
 The reports also establish the role of government investments in creating and enhancing worker and firm capabilities and firm growth and competitiveness.

 SRI International, 2014